maxfronek/wedding/wedding_website/pages/things.md

       subheading_time: Starting at 5:00 PM
       subheading_place: The Valley Club
     content: |
       It all happens here!
-Shuttles will depart from the Limelight in Ketchum and the Fairfield Inn & Suites in Hailey at 4:15 PM.
+Shuttles will depart from the backside of the Limelight Hotel in Ketchum and the Fairfield Inn & Suites in Hailey at 4:15 PM.
 Parking at the venue is also available.
 Shuttles will return to the drop-off points at 10:00 PM and at 12 midnight.
 Bring your dancing shoes and get ready for a celebration!<br /><br />[The Valley Club website](https://thevalleyclub.org/){:data-tooltip="Get a sneak peek of the club"}<br /><strong>100 Club View Circle, Hailey, ID</strong>
   - block_id: hotel
     heading: Sunday, 6/9
     picture: /assets/images/joannes.webp